Best Habit Trackers for iOS in 2026

 What sets Griply apart is how habits connect to your broader planning.
 Your morning routine habits live alongside your work tasks and long-term goals.
 Some people love this holistic approach - everything related to self-improvement in one app.
 Others find it cluttered if they just want simple habit tracking.

-Best for: iPhone users wanting an all-in-one productivity system.
+iPhone users wanting an all-in-one productivity system.
 People who think holistically about habits, tasks, and goals rather than treating them as separate activities.
+Anyone tired of juggling multiple apps for different aspects of personal development.

 Best Value: Habitify